10 Best Wedding Venues in Fiji© FijiPocketGuide.com

 Mamanuca Islands

-The Mamanuca Group is made up of 20-something islands and is the closest island group to Nadi.
+The Mamanuca Group is made up of 20 islands and is the closest island group to Nadi.
 The islands are a mix of uninhabited islands, as well as private island resorts and home to adult-only, budget and luxury resorts.
 Snorkelling, scuba diving, spa treatments, walks and cultural experiences can all be done here.

 Learn more about getting married in the Mamanuca Islands with: